nexusformat/definitions/manual/source/cgms-structure.rst

     :ref:`NXms`:
         An application definition for arbitrary spatiotemporally resolved simulations.

+    :ref:`NXms_score_config`:
+        A specific example how :ref:`NXapm_paraprobe_config_ranger` can be specialized for documenting the configuration of a computer simulation with the static recrystallization cellular automata model SCORE.

     :ref:`NXms_score_results`:
         A specific example how :ref:`NXms` can be specialized for documenting results of computer simulations with the static recrystallization cellular automata model SCORE.